Hamzah Sheeraz: Sheeraz vs Berlanga

 On 20 April, Ring Magazine announced a card to take place in New York, promoted by themselves on 12 July 2025 on DAZN.
-Sheeraz was revealed to headline the card against former world title challenger, Edgar Berlanga (23–1,18 KOs), in a WBC title eliminator.
+Sheeraz was revealed to headline the card against former world title challenger, Edgar Berlanga (23–1, 18 KOs), in a WBC title eliminator.
 Berlanga's sole career defeat came against Canelo Álvarez via unanimous decision in September 2024.
 He had a comeback win in March 2025, prior to the fight being announced.
 It was reported the co-headline fight, featuring Shakur Stevenson and William Zepeda will be treated as the main event during fight week, however on Sheeraz vs. Berlanga would headline the card itself on fight night.
-There was some in the media discussing whether the fight deserved to close the event.
 On 15 May, Ring Magazine announced the card would take place at the Louis Armstrong Stadium, located in USTA Billie Jean King National Tennis Center in the Flushing Meadows-Corona Park in Queens.
 This would mark the first time the stadium would host a boxing event.
 From the moment the bout was confirmed, tensions flared between the two fighters, kicking off at the launch press conference.
-Berlanga taunted Sheeraz about his previous match, stating, “You received a gift in your last fight.
-Even your trainer acknowledged that you lost.”
-Sheeraz fired back, saying, “If we’re discussing past fights, you’re Canelo’s bitch,” alluding to Berlanga’s only career defeat.
-The sports books had Berlanga as a +125 underdog, with Sheeraz -155.
 Both weighed the same 167.6 pounds.

 Sheeraz delivered a flawless fifth-round knockout against Berlanga in their WBC title eliminator.
 Sheeraz showcased his power by knocking Berlanga down twice in the fourth round with a series of combinations, leaving the latter visibly shaken and struggling to survive until the end of the round.
 As the fifth round commenced, Sheeraz concluded the bout decisively with a right-left combination, sending Berlanga to the canvas for the third time.
 The referee, David Fields, promptly stopped the fight just 17 seconds into the round.
 According to CompuBox, Sheeraz landed 62 of 162 punches thrown (38.3%) and Berlanga landed 46 of his 119 thrown (38.7).

 After the fight Sheeraz addressed the talks about him fighting Canelo Álvarez in 2026.
 He responded, "It would be an honor to share the ring with him; it genuinely would.
 Someone I've looked up to, and next thing you know you're in the ring with them.
 I'll put on a good performance because that's what it's about, daring to be great and I'll do just that."
 Sheeraz addressed the $100,000 wager that he and Berlanga had agreed upon.
 However, Sheeraz informed Berlanga to keep the money, citing his religious beliefs that prohibit gambling.
 The bet was originally proposed by Berlanga.